Laki59/SkiOpremaPhp/README.md

 Afterwards the user can checkout and buy this products.
 Currently only option is cash on delivery,but I'm looking to add a paypal sandbox server.

 For the making of this application I used:
--Html
+- Html
--Css
+- Css
--Bootstrap
+- Bootstrap
--Php
+- Php
--JavaScript
+- JavaScript
--MYSql
+- MYSql

 Things to be added:
--Discount feature.
+- Discount feature.
--More paying options.
+- More paying options.
--Removing of the message feture as is,and establish a polished and smooth email system.
+- Removing of the message feture as is,and establish a polished and smooth email system.
--Overal fixing some of design issues.
+- Overal fixing some of design issues.
--On single item page,the items below should be of the same kind(ex. if i look at skis,it should only recommend me skis and so on).
+- On single item page,the items below should be of the same kind(ex. if i look at skis,it should only recommend me skis and so on).

 Preview: